Parakeelya balonensis: Uses

-C. balonensis leaves were also a food source for European settlers and explorers.
-Alice Duncan-Kemp, an author and Indigenous culture recorder, described C. balonensis as palatable when cooked and dressed with seasoning or white sauce.
+P. balonensis leaves were also a food source for European settlers and explorers.
+Alice Duncan-Kemp, an author and Indigenous culture recorder, described P. balonensis as palatable when cooked and dressed with seasoning or white sauce.

-C. balonensis is considered a palatable and useful forage species for sheep and cattle.
-Some Calandrinia species have been reported to contain high levels of oxalic acid, but it is considered that none of the species, including C. balonensis, occur at such abundance as to cause problems for stock.
-C. balonensis has been classified as a preferred food source of feral camels in Central Australia.
+P. balonensis is considered a palatable and useful forage species for sheep and cattle.
+Some Parakeelya species have been reported to contain high levels of oxalic acid, but it is considered that none of the species, including P. balonensis, occur at such abundance as to cause problems for stock.
+P. balonensis has been classified as a preferred food source of feral camels in Central Australia.

 Cultivation

 A selection of this species, cv 'Mystique', has been registered and propagated as a clone.
-Like other Calandrinia species, it is self-incompatible, and therefore does not set seed unless grown with other clones.
+Like other Rumicastrum species, it is self-incompatible, and therefore does not set seed unless grown with other clones.
 It can be propagated by cuttings and the resulting plants flower prolifically, but they may be difficult to maintain for more than one year.

-Wild-type plants also make attractive garden plants, and if several clones are grown together, they interpollinate and set abundant seed, and if several clones are grown together, they interpollinate and set abundant seed.
+Wild-type plants also make attractive garden plants, and if several clones are grown together, they interpollinate and set abundant seed.
 The seed germinates only sparsely without some form of scarification of the seed coat, but ~80% germination has been reported when the coat of the tiny seed is nicked with a scalpel, using a dissecting microscope.